ClJarvis/ClJarvis/README.md

 - JarvisScript on <a href="https://twitter.com/JarvisScript" target="blank" Rel="noreferrer">Twitter</a>
 - Thoughts on coding on <a href="http://www.christopherleejarvis.com/JarvisScript" target="blank" Rel="noreferrer">Blog</a>

  Pronouns: He\Him \
- How to reach me: @JarvisScript on Twitteror LinkedIn
+ How to reach me: @JarvisScript on Twitter or on LinkedIn

+-$JarvisScript git push

 :octocat: